brickbots/framedeck/docs/build_tour.md

 ## Screen, Trackball and Power switch

 A couple spacer 'E' layers go on top of the bottom assembly and then we get to layer 'H' which supports the screen and trackball.
-The both mount on top of this 3mm layer and secured with screws.
+They both mount on top of this 3mm layer and secured with screws.
 The screen has it's own stand-offs and the trackball just has mounting holes.

 ![screen and trackball](../images/screen_trackball.jpeg)